adinaamzarescu/Map-Reduce-Perfect-Power/README.md

     For example,
-        reducer[0] will process perfect numbers for exponential 2 reducer[1] for exponential 3, reducer[2] for exponential 3 and so on
+        reducer[0] will process perfect numbers for exponential 2 reducer[1] for exponential 3, reducer[2] for exponential 3 and so on.

     They don't need to have a list for them.
 __________________________________________________________